mattcone/markdown-guide/_tools/slack.md

 ### Posts

 The Slack post interface is editor that allows you to create a document for sharing in Slack.
-This is a "live editor," which means you will see the actual formatting immediately after you type Markdown formatted text.
+This is a live editor, which means you will see the actual formatting immediately after you type Markdown formatted text.
 For example, if you type `_test_`, the underscores will disappear and you'll see the word "test" in italics.

 To create a post, click the paperclip icon and select **Post** from the **Create new** menu, as shown below.